 The dossier are dynamic assembled using multiple AJAX calls when there is in the middle a bad interruption the app will still come back with a result but some AJAX call might have failed to return a result this can result in some tables with 0 elements.
 It only happened once to me, so it could have been freak incident.

 Adding a language

-First javacript file controller.js
+First javacript file app.config.js

-Check if your language is in the following in controller.js:
+Check if your language is in the following in app.config.js:

 $translateProvider.registerAvailableLanguageKeys(